 The next day we planned a trip to Uppsala and Sigtuna and we were lucky with the sun, once again.

 But Sunday…oh, it was bitterly cold and clouds were everywhere.
 Temperatures dropped by more than 10 degrees Celsius and it showed, Gamla Stan was rather empty.
 That did not stop us to watch the guard changing at the Royal Palace, although we were half frozen by the time it ended.
 We spent the rest of the day souvenir shopping and dodging the cold.

 We got back to the hostel with the first metro at 5.30 AM and scored a few extra hours of sleep.
 By noon we were in Skansen, the first open-air museum in Sweden, founded by Artur Hazelius, who also founded Nordiska Museet.
-Although we were on the fence about visiting, it turned out to be quite enjoyable, not too commercial or artificial.
-Located on Djurgården island, Skansen is the place to see how Sweden was like before industrialisation.
-You could even buy farming tools, wooden, glass of iron objects, all manufactured right in front of your eyes, as well as food in vintage packaging.
+Although we were on the fence about visiting, it turned out to be quite enjoyable, and not too commercial.
+Located on Djurgården island, Skansen is the place to see what Sweden was like before industrialisation.
+You could even buy farming tools, wooden, glass or iron objects, all manufactured right in front of your eyes, as well as food in vintage packaging.
 Many of the employees recreate life as it was 50 years ago, in the houses open for visiting.
 Skansen also has a spacious zoo worth seeing.
 We spent around 5 hours in Skansen and did not get to see all there was to it.